Splitting quaternion algebras over quadratic number fields: Quaternion algebras

 \begin{definition} Let $\A\cong M_n(K)$ be given by structure constants.
 The \textbf{explicit isomorphism} problem is to compute an isomorphism between $A$ and $M_n(K)$. \end{definition} \begin{remark} Finding an explicit isomorphism is equivalent to finding an element $r$ of rank 1 in $\A$.
 Indeed, the left action of $A$ on the left ideal $Ar$ produces such an isomorphism (the vector space $Ar$ has dimension $n$ and the left action is $K$-linear so every element of $A$ can be represented by an $n\times n$ matrix and this map is an isomorphism). \end{remark}

-R\'onyai showed (\cite{Ronyai}) that there is a randomized polynomial time reduction from the explicit isomorphism problem in the case $\A=M_2(\mathbb{Q})$ to factoring square-free integers.
-Ivanyos and Sz\'ant\'o \cite{IS} proposed a polynomial time ff-algorithm to solve this problem.
+R\'onyai showed (\cite{Ronyai}) that there is a randomized polynomial-time reduction from factoring square-free integers to the explicit isomorphism problem in the case $\A\cong M_2(\mathbb{Q})$.
+Ivanyos and Sz\'ant\'o \cite{IS} proposed a polynomial-time ff-algorithm to solve this problem.
 They construct a maximal order (using the algorithm from \cite{RLIR}) and use lattice reduction to find a zero divisor.
+Note that an ff-algorithm can also be thought of as a randomized polynomial-time algorithm which is allowed to call oracles for factoring integers.

-Cremona and Rusin gave a different algorithm \cite{CR} for the same task.
-They proposed an algorithm which solves homogeneous quadratic equations in three variables (these two tasks are equivalent).
+Cremona and Rusin gave a different algorithm \cite{CR} for the same task which runs in polynomial time if one is allowed to call an oracle for integer factorization.
+They proposed an algorithm which finds nontrivial zeros of quadratic forms in three variables over $\Q$.
+From this data a zero divisor in $\A$ can be constructed via the description in Proposition \ref{split}.
 The algorithms from \cite{de Graaf},\cite{Pilnikova} and \cite{IRS} generalize these results to matrix algebras of higher degree.

 However, if $K$ is a number field then the algorithms from \cite{IRS} and \cite{IS} run exponentially in the degree and the logarithm of the discriminant of the number field.